utiasSTARS/rce-fork/README.md

+# RCE - STARS Lab Fork
+The [original repository](https://github.com/google-research/google-research/tree/master/rce) is under the google-research repo, so this is our "fork."

+Very minor changes, mostly to get things to work with newer libraries and to make evaluation consistent with our own work.
+No need to install anything new if VPACE is already installed.
+Only other expected requirement (also should be set in VPACE install) is environment variable LFGP_TOP_DIR.

 # Replacing Rewards with Examples: Example-Based Policy Search via Recursive Classification

 <p align="center"> Benjamin Eysenbach, &nbsp; Sergey Levine, &nbsp; Ruslan Salakhutdinov</p>